markhamilton635/se_project_spots/README.md

 ## Description

 This is a site where you can upload images under your own profile.
-It offers the ability to have others like your images and see what you'e all about!
+It offers the ability to have others like your images and see what you're all about!

 ## Tech Stack